dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/notifications.md

 To change your notification level for a response, simply select the appropriate notification level from the "Notifications" dropdown on the response page.

 ![response notification level](../images/response_notification_level.png)

+> **Note**: If you set your notification level for a response to Ignoring, you will not receive any notifications for that response, even if someone assigns you to it.